ViniBelo/to_do_api_rails/README.md

-# README
+# To do application

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is my first Rails project, which I decided to do for learning about the language and framework.
+It consists on a simple todo application, that helps you to organize yourself.

+Technical information:

-* Ruby version
+* Ruby version: 3.3.4

-* System dependencies
+* Rails version: 7.1.4.1

-* Configuration
+* Puma version: 6.4.3

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Database: PostgreSQL